Law Enforcement Job Opportunities

 - Hiring: Michigan City Police Department

-- Hiring: Portland Police Department
+- Hiring: Decatur Police Department

-- Hiring: Hendricks County Sheriff’s Department
+- Hiring: Floyd County Sheriff’s Department

-- Hiring: Decatur County Sheriff’s Department
+- Hiring: Lake County Sheriff’s Department

-- Hiring: Beech Grove Police Department
+- Hiring: Paoli Police Department

 - Hiring: Muncie Police Department